jackdotink/Lublox/README.md

 ## Info

 [Roblox](https://roblox.com) is an online game that millions play each day.
 There are groups with more than half a million members and games that average over 200,000+ players.

 Roblox has a web API that allows users to do almost anything that you can do on their site.
 This library exposes this API in an easy to use way.

 ## Features
 - Object Oriented
 - Supports multiple accounts
 - Easy to use
-- Just In Time Requests
+- Just in Time Requests

 ## Installation

-This is a work in progress, and you cannot currently install this library with a package manager (lit).
-Feel free to clone the repo into your project.
+You can install this library with lit.
+Run the following command in your project directory.
+`lit install Uncontained0/Lublox`

 ## Documentation